 The CPT consists of independent and impartial experts, elected by the Committee of Ministers (the Council of Europe`s decision-making body).
 “The Committee shall, by means of visits, examine the treatment of persons deprived of their liberty with a view to strengthening, if necessary, the protection of such persons from torture and from inhuman or degrading treatment or punishment.”
 You find the reports of the Committee here.

-This rapport (112 p) presents a solid overview on the survivor`s perceptions of reparation.
-It comes along with definitions and discusses the problem of the reactions to reparations and the processes which are necessarily involved.-
+- Torture survivors’ perceptions of reparation Redress 2001 This rapport (112 p) presents a solid overview of the survivor`s perceptions of reparation.
+It comes along with definitions and discusses the problem of the reactions to reparations and the processes which are necessarily involved.

-This Report seeks to examine the procedures as well as the jurisprudence of the African Commission on the right to reparation for victims of gross human rights violations, in light of the evolving international standards and taking into account the practice of other international and regional human rights mechanisms.
+- Reaching for Justice – The Right to Reparation in the African Human Rights System Redress 2013 This report seeks to examine the procedures as well as the jurisprudence of the African Commission on the right to reparation for victims of gross human rights violations, in light of the evolving international standards and taking into account the practice of other international and regional human rights mechanisms.

-The right to redress for victims of crimes against humanity, war crimes, and genocide is soundly established as a right under international law, including both the right to an “effective remedy” and to “reparation”.
+- Dealing With the Past: Survivors’ Perspectives on Economic Reparations in Argentina N. Sveaass and A.M.
+Sønneland 2015 The right to redress for victims of crimes against humanity, war crimes, and genocide is soundly established as a right under international law, including both the right to an “effective remedy” and to “reparation”.
 Reparation refers to ways in which the victim can be restored, and it may be understood as attempts to reestablish dignity, recreate a sense of balance, and reconstruct a life after human rights violations.
-In this article the experiences of persons affected by gross human rights violations during the dictatorship in Argentina, with regard to economic reparations for their suffering and losses, are explored (pdf, 16 pages).
+In this article, the experiences of persons affected by gross human rights violations during the dictatorship in Argentina, with regard to economic reparations for their suffering and losses, are explored (pdf, 16 pages).

 Here we present a collection of guidelines and articles more specific in approaching therapeutic aspects.
 Almost all torture victims suffer of severe consequences.
 There are lots of physical and psychological damages to take care of, amongst the latter as the most important distress PTSD.
 So the treatment is mainly the same as the approach for PTSD, taking into account the origin of this PTSD.